• Magazine Archives

 6 June 2025

-in Financial Health, Weather
+in Financial Health

-Reading Time: 5 mins read
+Reading Time: 6 mins read

 Success Mdluli, project manager at the Schoeman Farming Group, speaking at the African Farming Financial and related Production Matters workshop in Marble Hall.
 Photo: Maphuti Mongatane

 In farming, knowledge and planning are as essential as rain and sunshine.
-This truth became evident when Success Mdluli of the Schoeman Farming Group, whose practical wisdom offers a harvest of insight for farmers across the country, spoke to farmers at the African Farming Financial and related Production Matters Workshop in Marble Hall on 5 June.
+This truth became evident when Success Mdluli of the Schoeman Group, whose practical wisdom offers a harvest of insight for farmers across the country, spoke to farmers at the African Farming Financial and related Production Matters Workshop in Marble Hall on 5 June.

 Mdluli, who balances his professional role as a project manager with his passion for grain and pig farming, brings a unique perspective to agricultural enterprise.
 “I’m a part-time farmer because I still have my 9-to-5 job,” Mdluli explains.
 “But farming requires full-time commitment to proper planning, even if you’re not in the fields every day.”